Ask Financer

 Your down payment dramatically impacts how much income you'll need:

-• With a 20% down payment ($80,000 on a $400.000 house), you'll need approximately $100,000 in annual income.
+• With a 20% down payment ($80,000 on a $400,000 house), you'll need approximately $100,000 to $105,000 in annual income.
 This scenario eliminates private mortgage insurance and results in lower monthly payments.

-• Drop to a 10% down payment ($40,000 on a $400.000 house), and your required income jumps to around $115,000 annually due to higher monthly payments and PMI costs.
+• Drop to a 10% down payment ($40,000 on a $400,000 house), and your required income jumps to around $115,000 annually due to higher monthly payments and PMI costs.

 • Choose an FHA loan with just 3.5% down ($14,000), and you'll need $125,000 or more in yearly income.

 The smaller down payment means a larger loan amount, higher monthly payments, and mandatory mortgage insurance premiums.
-While putting less money down gets you into a home sooner, it significantly increases your monthly financial commitment and the income needed to qualify.
+While putting less money down gets you into a home sooner, it increases your monthly financial commitment and the income needed to qualify.

 Current Interest Rates And Monthly Payment Impact

-With mortgage rates hovering between 6.09% and 6.24% in 2026, monthly payments for a $400,000 home range from $2,400 to $3,100, including taxes and insurance.
+With 30-year fixed mortgage rates hovering around 6% in 2026, monthly payments for a $400,000 home range from $2,400 to $3,100, including taxes and insurance.

 Your credit score plays a crucial role in determining which end of this range you'll face: